 If you're trying to get your YouTube channel off the ground, you want to make it look as appealing and high-quality as possible.
 The biggest part of this (literally!) is your YouTube "channel art," sometimes referred to as a banner photo.
-Your channel art is the perfect place to set the tone for your profile, engage your audience with visual content, and attract viewers to your linked social media pages and websites.

 To make YouTube channel art, you need to follow these 4 steps:

 - Resize & edit in the Kapwing Studio

 TL;DR: Use this free YouTube channel art template to resize an existing image to the correct dimensions or get started with a blank canvas.

 Step 1: Choose a Picture to Start With

 Before you start editing your YouTube channel art, you'll need to find a starting point.
 You should choose something fairly large, like a photo you would use for your computer's desktop photo.
 It should also have a horizontal aspect ratio, since it will only be visible with a 16:9 aspect ratio or wider.